OpenShock/WebUI/README.md

 ```

 # Development
 Contributions are welcome!
 We're eager to see what you come up with.
-Make sure to [join us on Discord]()
+Make sure to [join us on Discord](https://discord.gg/AHcCbXbEcF).

 ## Dependencies